• Skip to primary navigation

 7. Salient Eye Home Security System

 Once you’ve downloaded and installed an app, you’re all set!
 Pick out a place and set up your new home security camera.
-Just make sure to pick out a place with a decent WiFi signal and easy access to a power outlet.
+Make sure to pick out an area with a decent WiFi signal and easy access to a power outlet.

 Improving Home Security with the Internet of Things